BastiTee/pype-cli/README.md

 ## In a nutshell

-__pype-cli__ is a CLI-configurable command-line tool to manage sets of other command-line tools.
+__pype-cli__ is a command-line tool to manage sets of other command-line tools.
 It simplifies the creation, orchestration and access of Python scripts that you require for your development work, process automation, etc.

 ## Quickstart